 Participation doesn’t always mean talking a lot.
 Good class participation can mean raising your hand and contributing to discussion or asking thoughtful questions, but it can also mean being on time, being awake and attentive, being supportive of other students in class.
 Obviously, some of these things are more difficult to do in a large lecture class, but professors do notice students’ behavior.
 Students who are alert and appear to be interested are participating in their own way.
-Again, your student wants to be noticed and remembered because of his engaged attitude, not his chronic late arrivals.
+Again, your student wants to be noticed and remembered because of their engaged attitude, not their chronic late arrivals.

 Know your professor’s name.

-Introduce himself to the instructor.
+Introduce themselves to the instructor.

 Even in a relatively small class, there is a sea of student faces at the beginning of the semester.
 There is very little to distinguish one student from another as a new term begins.
 Students who take a moment or two after class early in the semester to introduce themselves to the instructor and perhaps ask a quick question, will give the instructor an opportunity to put a name and a face together.
 This is not the time for a substantive discussion, but is a good way to begin.